Land Acknowledgement

 How will the library use the statement?

-The Marine Community Library land acknowledgement statement is currently being read as part of the introduction to library programs and is posted in the library.
+The Marine Community Library land acknowledgement statement is currently being read as part of the introduction to adult library programs.
 The statement is just a start.
 It is intended to be a springboard for larger education and awareness-building initiatives.
 That includes more programs that address issues related to history, hosting Native authors, artists and other cultural events, and expanding the library’s collection of Native focused and created materials.

 We believe it is vital that we commit to a comprehensive effort to acknowledge Native people who have lived on this land for generations; continue to expand our community’s knowledge about this history; and listen to and build better relationships with Native people of our region today.